bsolomon1124/misc/azure/azure_notes.md

 - You create Logic App workflows using a visual designer on the Azure portal or in Visual Studio
 - The workflows are persisted as a JSON file with a known workflow schema
+- You _cannot_ use code to develop a Logic app

 **Orchestration**: a collection of functions or steps that are executed to accomplish a complex task.